msyamkumar/cs220-f21-projects/lab-p12/README.md

 if necessary).
 Consider why the linter is complaining, then write a better version of the function to make the linter happy.

+You can find extensive documentation for the file `lint.py` [here](https://github.com/tylerharter/cs301-projects/tree/master/linter).
+If you find the linter confusing, please read the full documentation there!

 ## Timing